manavgabhawala/Drop/README.md

 Drop
 ====

-Swift iOS Game made in SpriteKit.
+iOS Game made in Swift.

-Uses SpriteKit and CoreMotion to create an iOS game for iPad and the iPhone. iOS 8.0+
+Important APIs: SpriteKit and CoreMotion iOS 8.0+, iPad and iPhone Game.

+An infinite scrolling (in all directions) game that uses parallax motion to create a beautiful game experience.
+Uses CoreMotion to control how the user moves.

+Expected Release Date: December 2014

+Note: Artwork is not final (used for testing purposes only.)